 How to Create a Company Power of Attorney

-A power of attorney is a legal document that allows an individual (principal) to grant another person(s) (attorney) authority over their decisions in the occasion that they are incapable or busy.
-You can find more information on what a power of attorney is here.
+A Power of Attorney is a legal document that allows an individual (principal) to grant another person(s) (attorney) authority over their decisions in the occasion that they are incapable or absent.
+A Power of Attorney can make key financial decisions, such as withdrawing funds or executing legal documents.
+Your Power of Attorney will cease to be active if you become incapacitated (unable to make decisions).
+You can also revoke a Power of Attorney at any time by putting it in writing.

 1. Find the company attorney

 Choose the person carefully.
 Keep in mind that the person you select will have the same powers you do while you are unable to fulfil your duties.
-You can customise the power of attorney document, to place limits on the control the person has.
+You can customise the Power of Attorney document, to place limits on the control the person has.
 However, you should ensure you communicate these limitations to the attorney, so they know what to expect.
+Your Company Power of Attorney can be any person over the age of 18.
+You can also choose whether to appoint a group of people to either all agree to make decisions on your behalf, or act individually to make decisions for your business.

 2. Seek a legal professional to customise the documentation for you

 The Power of Attorney document is significant, and we recommend that you seek professional help when creating one.
 This will ensure that the document you create is tailored to meet your specific requirements.
-LawPath can assist you in finding the right solicitor for this task, just request your free quote here.
+Company Power of Attorneys differ in the degree to which they make decisions.
+These include:

 3. Sign the form in front of a legal witness